birdnet-team/amic/README.md

 Yang to advance innovative conservation technologies to inspire and inform the conservation of wildlife and habitats.

-The German Federal Ministry of Education and Research is funding the development of BirdNET through the project “BirdNET+” (FKZ 01\|S22072).
-Additionally, the German Federal Ministry of Environment, Nature Conservation and Nuclear Safety is funding the development of BirdNET through the project “DeepBirdDetect” (FKZ 67KI31040E).
+The development of BirdNET is supported by the German Federal Ministry of Education and Research through the project “BirdNET+” (FKZ 01|S22072).
+The German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety contributes through the “DeepBirdDetect” project (FKZ 67KI31040E).
+In addition, the Deutsche Bundesstiftung Umwelt supports BirdNET through the project “RangerSound” (project 39263/01).

 ## Partners